Dutch court hearing pits Big Oil against Groningen locals

 Residents want extraction at the field, which once supplied 10 percent of the European Union's gas needs, to be stopped altogether due to minor earthquakes that have damaged thousands of homes and buildings.

-Gas production company NAM, a joint venture between oil majors Royal Dutch Shell and Exxon Mobil, has accepted responsibility for damage caused by the quakes, for which it is paying more than 1 billion euros (£881 billion).
+Gas production company NAM, a joint venture between oil majors Royal Dutch Shell (RDSa.L) and Exxon Mobil (XOM.N), has accepted responsibility for damage caused by the quakes, for which it is paying more than 1 billion euros ($1.14 billion).

 However, opponents accused NAM and the Dutch Ministry of Economic Affairs, which sets production levels, of underestimating the dangers.